Core Architecture & Compliance Mapping for Grant Automation

 # pipeline = SingleStagePipeline()

 The SingleStagePipeline class enforces strict procedural boundaries.
 It accepts raw input, validates it against a rigid schema, evaluates jurisdictional rules, and emits a compliance artifact.
 No downstream reporting, ledger posting, or external API calls occur within this stage.
 Adjacent stages consume the artifact via immutable handoff contracts, preserving audit integrity and eliminating regulatory drift.
+The schema_version field is load-bearing: when the artifact contract changes, consumers pin to a version and migrations are explicit, so an auditor reviewing a three-year-old filing can replay it against the exact contract that produced it.

 5. Operational Enforcement & Audit Readiness

 Compliance automation fails when engineering patterns prioritize velocity over verifiability.
-Every pipeline stage must maintain explicit validation hooks, deterministic routing, and immutable output contracts. donor restriction classifications must propagate through the system without implicit overrides. fund allocation directives must be traceable to specific grantor conditions and regulatory thresholds.
+Every pipeline stage must maintain explicit validation hooks, deterministic routing, and immutable output contracts.
+Donor-restriction classifications must propagate through the system without implicit overrides.
+Fund-allocation directives must be traceable to specific grantor conditions and regulatory thresholds.

 Audit readiness is not a reporting function; it is an architectural constraint.
 By enforcing strict bounded contexts, type-hinted validation boundaries, and single-stage pipeline execution, organizations eliminate heuristic ambiguity and establish a defensible compliance posture.
-All generated artifacts must be stored with cryptographic integrity checks and retained according to Uniform Guidance (2 CFR Part 200) record retention schedules.
+All generated artifacts must be stored with cryptographic integrity checks and retained according to Uniform Guidance (2 CFR Part 200) record-retention schedules.